Learn about the most used Korean cooking ingredients!

 This type of article isn’t as glamorous as some other recipes I share here, nonetheless, I thought it would be great to share my list to enhance your Korean cooking knowledge and help you update your pantry if necessary. 🙂

 Just a friendly warning that this is a long article.
 If you want to look up a particular ingredient, just press Ctrl +F (or Command +F for mac) and enter the keyword you want to search.
 With these Korean ingredients, I hope you have a great time trying out my recipes!

 Essential Korean Cooking Ingredients

 Essential Ingredients – Dried

 Korean chili powder / Hot pepper flakes (Gochugaru: 고추가루) – Most Korean spiciness comes from this magic powder called gochugaru.
 It is essentially made with dried Korean red chilies.
 It mainly comes in two different formats – fine and coarse.
 Fine chili powder is mostly used when making gochujang and coarse chili powder covers the rest of Korean cooking needs.

 So I buy coarse chili powder more frequently and store it in my fridge as it can get mouldy if you don’t store it well (e.g. storing it at room temperature).
 If your gochugaru starts hardening, you can use the food processor to separate it again.
 Just a few seconds of pulse will fix it.
 Read more about it from my other post – Gochugaru.

 Roasted sesame seeds (Bokken chamggae: 볶은 참깨) – Roasted sesame seeds are usually used in a dish as a garnish.
-It adds a nutty warm flavour and nice crunchy texture to the dish.
+It adds a nutty warm flavor and nice crunchy texture to the dish.
 Typically it is used in Korean vegetable side dishes (Namul, 나물) and also in dipping sauces.
-I use both Korean (left) and Japanese (right) brand depending on the sesame seeds colour I need at the time.
+I use both Korean (left) and Japanese (right) brand depending on the sesame seeds color I need at the time.